How to Name Your D&D Character: Tips for Every Class

 Marlow Shade

-Noir-inflected and coolly professional, this name belongs to a cat burglar who treats theft as an art form—leaving calling cards and taking only the most beautiful prizes.
+Noir-inflected and coolly professional, this name belongs to a cat burglar who leaves calling cards and takes only the most beautiful prizes.

 Pilfrey Quickstep